modelica/MA-Bylaws/MA-Bylaws.md

 MA's highest decision-making body is the Assembly which consists of all MA members (individual persons and liaison members/representatives of member organizations) that are present at an Assembly meeting or take place in an electronic vote.

+"Present" at an Assembly or other meeting means to be either personally present at the meeting location or participating via teleconferencing mechanisms.
+Especially, this means that members can also vote if present via teleconferencing.

 Between meetings the Board (see § 16 and § 17) is MA's point of contact.
 The Board will follow the applicable regulations and decisions made by